yashwant-shrivastava/crawler-google-places/README.md

 - Place photos (up to 10 photos from official API)

 ## Bugs, fixes, updates and changelog
 This scraper is under active development.
-Check [CHANGELOG.md](https://github.com/drobnikj/crawler-google-places/blob/master/CHANGELOG.md) for more detailed information
+Check [CHANGELOG.md](https://github.com/drobnikj/crawler-google-places/blob/master/CHANGELOG.md) for list of updates
-- 2020-07-23 small features
-- 2020-07 polygon search and bug fixes

 ## Usage
 If you want to run the actor on Apify platform, you need to have at least a few proxy IPs to avoid blocking from Google.
 You can use proxy IPs pool on Apify proxy trial or you can subscribe to one of [Apify subscription plan](https://apify.com/pricing).